 What is a Facelift?

-A facelift, also known as a rhytidectomy, is a surgical procedure done to address signs of aging in the face and neck.
-While the term “facelift” can mean many different things to patients as well as providers, Dr. Sweat commonly refers to a facelift as a cheek and neck lift.
-As we age, facial fat can fall or disappear, lines and folds can deepen, skin can relax and being to sag, and jowls can form.
+As we age, facial fat can fall or disappear, lines and folds can deepen, skin can relax and begin to sag, facial muscles loosen. and jowls can form.
 The skin and muscles of the neck also relax and cause bands in the neck.
 When excess fatty tissue is present, the neck can seem full and patients often express concern over a “turkey gobbler neck”.
-A facelift can correct these issues for a more youthful facial appearance.
+A facelift surgery can correct these issues for a more youthful facial appearance and improved facial contours.

 Who is a Candidate?